toniju98/Shop/README.md

 The last process is the payment.
 The payment runs over MetaMask.
 As mentioned, you pay with ERC20-Tokens.
 The amount for your order is sent to the contract of the ERC-20 Token.

 ## Setup

-You start it simply with python manage.py runserver.
-You will probably need to fill in some credentials before and you need your own smart contract ABIs.
-The Backend was an MySQL docker container.
-You can use a sqlite database as well if you want.
-The project is not tested anymore, so it can be that not everything works.
-But feel free to use it as inspiration.

-My tip would be to start first with the https://github.com/justdjango/django-ecommerce/tree/master/djecommerce code.
-You should first understand Django and how e-commerce shops are built in general.
-In addition to that knowledge in Web3 in combination with JavaScript is needed.
-It's good to have an understanding of Solidity and smart contracts as well and know how to interact with them.
+You can start the project by running `python manage.py runserver`.
+You will likely need to provide credentials and your own smart contract ABIs.
+The backend was hosted using a MySQL Docker container, but you can use an SQLite database as an alternative.
+Please note that this project is not actively maintained, so some features may not work as expected.
+Feel free to use it as a source of inspiration.

+My recommendation is to begin by understanding the [Django E-commerce code](https://github.com/justdjango/django-ecommerce/tree/master/djecommerce).
+Familiarize yourself with Django and how E-commerce platforms are typically built.
+Additionally, a grasp of Web3 development, JavaScript, Solidity, smart contracts, and their interaction is essential.

 ## Project Status
-Project is: _not longer worked on_
+Project Status: _No longer actively worked on_

 ## Room for Improvement

-Room for improvement:
+Opportunities for improvement:
-- better design
+- Enhance the design and user interface
-- use e.g. react or angular

-To do:
+- Consider using modern front-end frameworks like React or Angular

+To-Do:
-- my orders page (similar like amazon)
+- Implement a 'My Orders' page (similar to Amazon)
 - ...

 ## Acknowledgements
 - This project was inspired by an NFT project I started in 2022
 - Many thanks to my team

 ## Contact
-Created by [@toniju98](https://github.com/toniju98) - feel free to contact me!
+Created by [@toniju98](https://github.com/toniju98) - Feel free to contact me!